connexcs/docs/docs/setup/advanced/fraud.md

 The ConnexCS **Fraud Profile** provides rule-based fraud detection with a high degree of flexibility.

-!!! note
+!!! note "Will calls trigger fraud detection?"
-    Currently our fraud detection system prevents new calls, it does not cut off any existing calls.
+    Currently our fraud detection system only prevents new calls, it does not cut off any existing calls.

 ## Design / Concept